 Ms Anne Skipper AM

-Ms Anne Skipper AM was appointed as the AHIP Board Chair on 15 March 2023.
+Ms Anne Skipper AM was appointed as the AHIP Board Chair in March 2023.

 Professor Justin Beilby

-Professor Justin Beilby is a Director of the CALHN Board and is the CALHN nominee to the Board of AHIP.
+Professor Justin Beilby is a Director of the CALHN Board and is the CALHN nominee to the AHIP Board.

 Justin is also the Emeritus Professor at Torrens University Australia, Australia’s 40th comprehensive University, after previously serving as Vice-Chancellor from 2015 -2020.